Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Monday through Friday between 7:30 am and 5:30 pm, no appointment needed.
 Must present a valid photo identification.
 The cost is $ 10 for two cards (cards are provided upon request).

-Applicants must pass the Cooper Standards, timed 1.5 mile run, timed 300 meter sprint, timed push-ups and timed sit-ups.
+Applicants must pass the Cooper Standards, agility course, timed push-ups, and timed sit-ups.

 No, it doesn’t matter where you live in the OKC metro.
-You may place your order with any of the 10 participating municipalities depending on which date(s) and pick-up location is more convenient for you.
-Please visit Upcycle’s webpage to find information on the other municipal events.
+You may place your order with any of the participating municipalities depending on which date(s) and pick-up location is more convenient for you.

 No, it is not illegal in Oklahoma, it is actually encouraged.